daKmoR/testing-workflow-for-web-components/README.md

 });
 ```

-Now onward with the tests - execute `npm run test`.
+Let's see if everything works correctly by running: `npm run test`.

 ```
 SUMMARY:
 ✔ 0 tests completed